spacebase/spacebasenz/README.md

 ### Step 2: Create accounts and get access tokens.

-In this step you will create accounts on Pantheon.io and CircleCI.com, getting access tokens and installing Composer and Pantheon’s terminus.
+In this step you will create accounts on Pantheon.io and CircleCI.com, installing Composer and Pantheon’s terminus, and getting access tokens to Github and CircleCI.

-Follow this document:
+Follow this document precisely until you get to the point where you have access tokens:

 https://pantheon.io/docs/guides/build-tools#before-you-begin

 That document should guide you to install composer (there is an easier set of instructions for mac users here); install Terminus; add your SSH public key to Pantheon; get keys for CircleCI and GitHub.

-That document will tell you what permissions to give each access key - you need both a github and a circle-ci key.
+That document will tell you what permissions to give each access token - you need both a github token and a circle-ci token.

 ### Step 3: Add the access tokens to your current local environment

+You will now choose a sitename for your site and set up a few environment variables.

-Once you have the access tokens, enter them into your shell/terminal window:
+Once you have the access tokens, enter them into your shell/terminal window.
+NOTE: You cannot use capital letters in the SITENAME - pantheon will create a website for you and it doesn't like Capital letters in the sitename.
+Your site might be "spacebase-test" or something like that.

+Replace the your-thing strings with your tokens and sitename and run the following:

 ```
-export GITHUB_TOKEN= yourtoken`
+export GITHUB_TOKEN=yourtoken`
 export CIRCLE_TOKEN=yourtoken`
 export SITENAME=choose-your-sitename`
 ```
-(Avoid capitals!)

-### Step 2:  Create Your SpaceBase Clone [Cut & Paste, hopefully]

-#### Use `terminus` to clone our repository onto Pantheon so you can launch your Drupal site.
+#### Step 4: Use `terminus` to clone our repository onto Pantheon so you can launch your Drupal site.

+Run exactly this command:

-`terminus build:project:create --stability dev spacebase/spacebasepantheon $SITENAME`
+`terminus build:project:create --stability dev spacebase/spacebasepantheon $SITENAME 2>&1 | tee terminiuslog.txt`

 That command should do a lot: create a new GitHub repository and a new Pantheon demo site, integrated by CircleCI.

+Visit CircleCI - you should have a workflow now.
+Visit Github.com - you should have a repo with your sitename Visit Dashboard.pantheon.io - you should have a new pantheon site

-(If not, run again with option  `-vvv` to debug.)
+If you don't have all of those, read through terminuslog.txt to find where things went sideways, or run it again with option  `-vvv` to get more debug info.

 #### Load the database at Pantheon and start using Drupal [ Easy Drupal ]